 2021/22 Premier League odds

-With their impressive waltz to the title last year, coupled with their strengthening of their attacking options during the close season, its no great surprise to see Pep Guardiola's Man City leading the betting as to who will turn out as the eventual 2021/22 Premier League title winners, with odds hovering around the 4/6 mark with most bookies.
+With their impressive waltz to the title last year, coupled with their strengthening of their attacking options during the close season, it was no great surprise to see Pep Guardiola's Man City leading the pre-season betting to turn out as the eventual 2021/22 Premier League title winners, with odds hovering around the 4/6 mark with most bookies.

-Sadly for the newly promoted clubs, the odds for those teams beating the drop aren't too favourable.
-Despite winning last year's Championship, Norwich top the betting for the team most likely to head straight back down at 10/11, with Watford and Brentford coming in not much further behind.
+Sadly for the newly promoted clubs, the odds for those teams beating the drop weren't too favourable.
+Despite winning last year's Championship, Norwich topped the betting for the team most likely to head straight back down at 10/11, with Watford and Brentford coming in not much further behind.

-Of the more established sides in the Premier League, Crystal Palace under new boss Patrick Viera are being backed to struggle (8/5), while Sean Dyche's sterling work at keeping Burnley a top tier side is also now being doubted at 9/4.
+Of the more established sides in the Premier League, Crystal Palace under new boss Patrick Viera were being backed to struggle (8/5).
+So it all just goes to show once again how wrong the bookies can get things.

 What else can I use a VPN for other than watching Premier League live streams?